 1. End of the Cold War

-2. Reunification and Others Inspired
+2. Reunification and Other Stories Inspired

 3. Economic Impact